trizen/raku-rosettacode/programming_tasks/A/Ackermann_function.md

 ```

-Note that in either case, Int is defined to be arbitrary precision in Perl&#160;6.
+Note that in either case, Int is defined to be arbitrary precision in Raku.